Creating advocacy through performance feedback

 This focus on advocacy also plays directly into how the organization approaches culture internally.
 A quick scroll through Influitive’s Glassdoor reviews and you’ll find recurring praise about the company’s commitment to their employees’ career development.
 Influitive invests heavily in its people, and their reputation for doing so has translated into an easier time attracting and retaining talent.

-We chatted with Danny An, Senior Manager, People & Culture, to learn how Influitive helps employees grow and develop.
+We chatted with Danny An, head of People & Culture, to learn how Influitive helps employees grow and develop.